top of page

 Soloist, chamber musician, recording artist and former member of Neave Trio, Toni James, has attracted wide critical acclaim.
 “An outstanding musician” (New York Times) and “a chamber music pianist of the highest calibre” (MusicWeb International), Toni has been praised for the “personality of her interpretation” (New York Times) and lauded as “poised to join the ranks of the finest” (Boston Musical Intelligencer).
 Loved by audiences and critics alike on two continents, Toni’s recordings won acclaim from Gramophone, MusicWeb International and Fanfare Magazine.

 Signed to Sapinkopf Artist Management, Toni featured on Robert Sherman’s seminal Young Artist Showcase on WQXR radio NYC and Cathy Fuller’s WGBH Boston Radio LIVE show.
 She has performed extensively throughout the US, Canada, UK and Europe, including Carnegie Hall, Weill Recital Hall, Kodak Hall at Eastman Theater, Jordan Hall, Rolston Recital Hall, Shalin Liu Performance Center, Bing Concert Hall and Copley Symphony Hall.
 She has performed as a soloist and chamber musician at international festivals including Banff, Heifetz, Mainly Mozart and La Jolla.
-Her collaborators include some of the finest high-profile classical artists including violinist Rachel Barton Pine, Jeremy Denk, Conn-Selmer Roster Artists, and principals of the major American symphony orchestras (Cleveland, Indianapolis, Greenville, Los Angeles, San Diego).
+Her collaborators include some of the finest high-profile classical artists including violinist Rachel Barton Pine, pianist Jeremy Denk, Conn-Selmer Roster Artists, and principals of the major American symphony orchestras (Cleveland, Indianapolis, Greenville, Los Angeles, San Diego).

 A frequent collaborator with today’s composers, Toni was featured at the New West Electronic Arts and Music Organisation International Festival.
 Newly commissioned works and premieres include music by former Chicago Symphony Orchestra composer-in-residence Augusta Read Thomas, Grammy-Award winner Billy Childs and Daniel Dorff.
 She is also pianist with one of Scotland's foremost new music ensembles Scottish Voices.